iterative/dvc.org/static/docs/commands-reference/import.md

 request.
 If the remote file changes, the ETAG changes, letting DVC know when the file has changed.

-## Example: Remote file that is updated
+## Example: Detecting remote file changes

 What if that remote file is one which will be updated regularly?
 The project goal might include regenerating some artifact based on the updated data.
 With a DVC external dependency, the pipeline can be triggered to re-execute based on a changed external dependency.

-Let us again use the _Getting Started_ example, in a way which will mimic an updated external data source.
+Let us again use the [Getting Started](/doc/get-started) example, in a way which will mimic an updated external data source.

-The first step is to set up an SSH remote for the data file.
-On a server you can access using SSH, run these commands:
+To make it easy to experiment with this, let us use a local directory as our remote data store.
+In real life the data file will probably be on a remote server, of course.
+Run these commands:

 ```dvc
     $ mkdir /path/to/data-store